Indulge in premium-quality white teas

-Tea in its purest form, we carefully select our Pai Mu Tan white teas for freshness and flavour.
-Quality checked in Germany our white tea varieties deliver unbeatable taste and satisfaction cup after cup.
+Tea in its purest form.
+The Tea Centre carefully selects our pai mu tan and yin zhen white teas for their freshness and flavour.
+Our white tea varieties are quality-tested in Germany and deliver unbeatable satisfaction cup after cup.

 Free shipping is available for all orders over $70.
 Alternatively, pop into one of The Tea Centre's 9 tea shops located in Queensland, New South Wales and the ACT.

-There are many benefits to drinking White tea beyond the satisfying taste.
-White tea is great for a source of fluoride, which is great for protecting your teeth from bacteria.
-It’s also good at helping boost your metabolism.
-So it is well worth while adding it into your tea selection at home.
+There are many benefits to drinking white tea beyond the satisfying taste.
+White tea contains a small amount of fluoride, which serves the dual purpose of protecting your teeth from bacteria and boosting your metabolism.
+Given white teas are also high in antioxidants and polyphenols, this classic brew is well worth adding to your tea selection at home.

-White tea is the least processed of all teas, and because of this it actually retains the largest quantities of antioxidants, known as polyphenols.
-White tea has gained popularity in recent years as a result of these high antioxidant qualities but White tea has actually been around for more than a thousand years.
-Although White Tea originated in China the increased awareness of its health properties and interest around the world has seen it also being produced in other countries such as India, Sri Lanka, Africa and others.
+White tea is the least processed of all teas, which is how it retains the largest quantities of antioxidants and polyphenols.
+White tea has gained popularity in recent years as a result of these qualities; however, this tea has actually been around for more than a thousand years.
+Although white tea originated in China, the increased awareness of its health properties around the world has seen it being grown and manufactured in countries such as India, Sri Lanka, and Kenya as well.

 To brew a perfect cup of white tea you need to do the following.

-White Tea is best prepared similar to green tea.
-The delicate leaves can be destroyed by water that is too hot and in turn cause a slightly bitter taste.
+White tea is best prepared similar to green tea as the delicate leaves can be destroyed by water that is too hot, resulting in a slightly bitter taste.

-The optimum temperature of your hot water should be 75-80 degrees celsius but if you don’t have a temperature controlled kettle the simple thing to do is turn your water off shortly before it boils and pour a little cold tap water over the leaves before pouring your hot water (this will help to further protect the leaves from burning if the water is too hot – which is what causes the slightly bitter taste).
+The optimum temperature of your hot water should be 75-80°C, but if you don’t have a temperature-controlled kettle, simply turn off the kettle shortly before the water boils and pour a little cold tap water over the leaves before pouring your hot water in.
+This will further protect the leaves from burning if the water is too hot.

 Alternatively, if your water has boiled then simply allow it to cool for a couple of minutes and once again pour a little cold tap water over your leaves first.
-Brew for 5–7 minutes on average and with a good quality White Tea you can actually re-brew the same leaves 3–4 times – must be in the same day.
+Brew for 5–7 minutes on average, and with a good quality white tea, you can actually re-brew the same leaves 3–4 times on the same day.